pedasmith/ExtractData/SimpleExportBingMapsCollection/Assets/_Work_List.md

 ### Clean up reminders
 Add images to the Help text?
-Add Feedback dialog box (will need to have a hyper link for a mailto:)
 Review all help
 Check all code TODO: and DBG: and here!here comments.
 AS of 2025-09-02 19:50, there are none!

 ### Medium and small items

+2025-08-02: DONE: Add Feedback dialog box (will need to have a hyper link for a mailto:)
 2025-09-02: DONE: Remove the tab!
 Just have Extract be the norm, and then overlay a developer or help as needed. (later: looks so much nicer without the tabs)
 2025-09-02: DONE: Update Ypid cache to use the "right" directory.
 2025-09-02: DONE: Added HTML with Simple.css from https://simplecss.org/ (and tipped him!)